Top 15 Venture Capital Firms for Information Technology Startups

-- Venture capital firms like Silversmith Capital Partners, Underscore VC, Ballistic Ventures, and Shield Capital are prominent investors in the Information Technology industry, backing a range of startups.
+Venture capital firms like Silversmith Capital Partners, Underscore VC, Ballistic Ventures, and Shield Capital are notable backers of companies in this industry.

-- If you are a startup leader who is raising or has just closed a round, Rho helps you manage your capital with fast business banking, corporate cards, and bill pay.
+If you're a founder who is raising or has just closed a round, Rho helps you manage your capital with fast business banking, corporate cards, and bill pay.

 Which VC Firms in Information Technology Are Right for Your Stage?